ursgal/ursgal/README.rst

 Most likely, your previous results will not be recognized, i.e. previously executed runs will be executed again.
 Please consider this before updating to v0.6.0, check the Changelog or ask us if you have any doubts.
 We are sorry for the inconvenience but changes were necessary for further development.
+If you want to continue using (and modifying) v0.5.0 you can use the branch v0.5.0.

 Summary
 *******